Operate my service

 The Operations Guide gives you an overview of all the tasks and activities required as part of the service management function for Microsoft Teams.

 Service management is a broad topic that covers day-to-day operations of the Microsoft Teams service after it has been deployed and enabled for users.
-The Teams service encompasses Microsoft Office 365 and the infrastructure components that are deployed on-premises (for example, networking).
+The Teams service encompasses Microsoft 365 or Office 365 and the infrastructure components that are deployed on-premises (for example, networking).

 The notion of service management is most likely not a new concept for most organizations.
 You might have already implemented processes and tasks that are associated with existing services.
 That said, you can probably augment your current processes when you plan for service management today to support Teams in the future.

 Service management encompasses all the activities and processes involved in managing Teams end to end.
-As noted earlier, some components of service management—the infrastructure that the Office 365 service itself comprises—are Microsoft’s responsibility, whereas you, the customer, are accountable to your users to manage the various aspects of Teams, the network, and endpoints you provide.
+As noted earlier, some components of service management—the infrastructure that the Microsoft 365 or Office 365 service itself comprises—are Microsoft’s responsibility, whereas you, the customer, are accountable to your users to manage the various aspects of Teams, the network, and endpoints you provide.

 The tasks and activities in this guide are grouped into eight categories as depicted in the following diagram.
 Each of these categories will be expanded upon in the following sections.